miho73/miho73/README.md

 ## About me
-#### Hello, I'm alfksj who studies programmings in Republic of Korea.
+#### Hello, I'm miho who studies programmings in Republic of Korea.
 Thanks to the study for high school, I'm not able to spend my whole time to coding...
 I know your annoying to pass this text.
-I'll give you a [SPECIAL HYPER LINK](https://github.com/alfksj?tab=repositories)
+I'll give you a [SPECIAL HYPER LINK](https://github.com/miho73?tab=repositories)

 ## Languages(or framworks)
 > I capable of: